-Every day, millions of Albertans face challenges associated with aging, illness, mental and emotional health, or disability.
+Every day, millions of Albertans face challenges associated with aging, illness, mental and emotional health or disability.
 Yet our health care system and social services cannot do everything to support their needs.
 So, unpaid family and friends like you step in to fill the gaps.
-Unfortunately, in doing so, many caregivers become stressed, overwhelmed, and under-resourced.
+Unfortunately, in doing so, many caregivers become stressed, overwhelmed and under-resourced.

-That’s where Caregivers Alberta comes in.
+That’s why Caregivers Alberta is here.

 Our Mission